Explore Hiring API

 Integration notes:

-- Use the opening ID as the join key when matching applications and job ads back to the role.
+- Use the opening ID as the stable join key for applications, pipeline reporting, and integrations that mirror Bob’s hiring workflow.

 Endpoints: See Hiring API endpoints below.